sandokim/sandokim.github.io/_posts/Registration/2025-01-07-probability-volume.md

 Note that this operation is also referred to as the $soft \ argmin$ operation in [17].
 It is fully differentiable and able to approximate the argmax result.

 **While the depth hypotheses are uniformly sampled within range [dmin, dmax] during cost volume construction, the expectation value here is able to produce a continuous depth estimation.**

-_i.e.
-The depth hypotheses are uniformly sampled from 425mm to 935mm with a 2mm resolution (D = 256)._

 The output depth map (Fig. 2 (b)) is of the same size to 2D image feature maps, which is downsized by four in each dimension compared to input images.